 Runespoor is motivated by video analytics tasks for emerging robotics CV applications, e.g., autonomous delivery robots and UAVs.
 They use fresh videos and are deployed on a large scale in complex scenes.
 They are equipped with high-definition cameras and require scene understanding capabilities for planning and control.
-They require powerful DL models, computation resources, and high-quality data [24] to ensure high inference accuracy and fast reaction.
-Due to limited computation resources at edge, many applications send videos to the cloud to run heavy DL inference tasks [10], [15], [16].
-State-of-the-art video analytics systems work efficiently on general tasks, but are limited for our target applications (§ II-D).
+They require powerful DL models, computation resources, and high-quality data [27] to ensure high inference accuracy and fast reaction.
+Due to limited computation resources at the edge, many applications send videos to the cloud to run heavy DL inference tasks [12], [17], [18].
+State-of-the-art video analytics systems work efficiently on general tasks, but are limited for our target applications (§ 2.4).

-We find that although current video degradation techniques in edge-cloud analytics systems (e.g., AWStream [15] and NAS [25]) can reduce the bandwidth consumption and maintain a relatively high overall inference accuracy, e.g., mIoU (mean of intersection over union) for semantic segmentation and mAP (mean average precision) for object detection, they cannot fix poor tail accuracy, which is caused by data degradation and the requirement of detailed information in CV tasks (§ II-B).
+We find that although current video degradation techniques in edge-cloud analytics systems (e.g., AWStream [17] and NAS [28]) can reduce the bandwidth consumption and maintain a relatively high overall inference accuracy, e.g., mIoU (mean of intersection over union) for semantic segmentation and mAP (mean average precision) for object detection, they cannot fix the poor tail accuracy issue, which is caused by data degradation and the requirement of detailed information in CV tasks, as further explained in § 2.2.

-A. What is tail accuracy?
+2.1 What is tail accuracy?